 The funded ratio of a plan is the percentage of the dollar value of the actuarial accrued liability that is covered by the actuarial value of assets.
-While funding ratio may be a useful plan measurement, understanding a plan's funding trend may be more important than a particular point in time.
+While the funded ratio may be a useful plan measurement, understanding a plan's funding trend may be more important than a particular point in time.
 Refer to Table 7 to find a history of this information.

-12/31/2020 12/31/2019 Funded Ratio 69% 71%
+12/31/2021 12/31/2020 Funded Ratio 74% 69%